Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Federal Breach Reporting Brings Evoke Wellness Under Scrutiny
+Federal Breach Reporting Puts Evoke Wellness Under OCR Scrutiny

-Short answer: OCAT, LLC, doing business as Evoke Wellness at Hilliard, an Ohio addiction treatment provider, reported a breach to the HHS Office for Civil Rights (OCR) affecting 1,629 patients, and the incident is now under active federal investigation tied to a former employee who allegedly stole and misused patient data.
+Short answer: OCAT, LLC, doing business as Evoke Wellness at Hilliard, an Ohio addiction treatment provider, reported a breach to the HHS Office for Civil Rights (OCR) affecting 1,629 patients.
+The incident is now under active federal investigation tied to a former employee who allegedly stole and misused patient data.
 Law enforcement, not Evoke’s own monitoring, surfaced the problem.

-Here is what we know from public reporting.
+Here is what public reporting confirms.
 Evoke was notified by law enforcement on May 20, 2025 that sensitive data had been stolen from its systems, prompting an internal investigation.
 The investigation later confirmed unauthorized access to 1,629 patient records, including names, addresses, Social Security numbers, diagnoses, treatment information, lab results, prescriptions, and health insurance details.
-Local Ohio reporting indicates the case involved a former Evoke employee who allegedly misused his access to obtain patient information and then sold it on the dark web to others who misused it.
+Local Ohio reporting indicates a former Evoke employee allegedly misused his access to obtain patient information and then sold it on the dark web to others who misused it, with the employee reportedly working at the addiction center between November 2021 and July 2024.

 Scope and Nature of the Unauthorized Access Incident